LucasDelfino92/morrowindsharp/readme.md

 I tried to keep the amount of recommended mods relatively short and to the point.
 Most guides include a *huge* amount of graphic mods (retextures and mesh improvements), whereas I prefer to focus on specific graphical tweaks or visual effects that add to the game instead of changing what's already there.

-The standard installation has 75 mods and 24 plugins.
-The extended installation has 190 mods and 60 plugins.
+The standard installation, consisting of the highly recommended mods for a first-time playthrough, has 75 mods and 24 plugins.
+The extended installation, which includes every mod listed in the guide, has 240 mods and 95 plugins.

 ### How much space do I need to install these mods?

-The totality of the guide requires 12.5GB installation space.
+The totality of the guide requires 21GB of installation space.
+Don't panic.
+Three mods account for 14GB: Morrowind Enhanced Textures, AURA, and Tamriel_Data.
+Only the latter comes highly recommended for a first-time playthrough, but none are strictly needed.

 ### How often is the guide updated?